Barry’s flood threat lingers as storm slowly sweeps inland

-Though the system’s winds were steadily weakening since it made landfall Saturday in Louisiana, its rain bands created a flooding and tornado threat stretching from central Louisiana to eastern Mississippi and beyond.
-Several parishes or counties in both states were under flash flood warnings.
+Though the system was downgraded to a tropical depression Sunday afternoon and its winds were steadily weakening since it made landfall Saturday in Louisiana, Barry’s rain bands created a flooding and tornado threat stretching from central Louisiana to eastern Mississippi and beyond.
+Several Louisiana parishes were under flash-flood warnings Sunday night.

 Far from the storm’s center, tornado warnings were issued Sunday morning in both states, though no serious damage or injuries were reported.